nitishabhish/weather-Api-dashboard-project/README.md

 Quit the server with CTRL-BREAK. "

-in frontend_react directory
+B) in frontend_react directory
 React
 command:
 1. npm install
 2. npm start

-for unit testing
+c) for unit testing

 in main directory:
 command: